CiscoISE/ansible-ise/README.md

 ise_server
 ```

-Then, create a playbook `myplaybook.yml` ([example](https://github.com/CiscoISE/ansible-ise/blob/main/playbooks/network_device.yml)) referencing the variables in your `group_vars/ise_servers` file and specifying the full namespace path to the module, plugin and/or role:
+Then, create a playbook `myplaybook.yml` ([example](https://github.com/CiscoISE/ansible-ise/blob/main/playbooks/network_device.yml)) specifying the full namespace path to the module, plugin and/or role:
 ```
 - hosts: ise_servers
   gather_facts: no